 Here’s a list of things that you’ll probably want to have with you at class, whether you are commuting or camping here.
 Please keep in mind that class will be in our outdoor teaching space.

-Following are some tools that I highly recommend for the class.
+These are some tools that we highly recommend for the class, and for your future building projects.
 You’ll have a tough time doing carpentry in your life without them, as they are basic essentials.
-If possible, please bring them, especially the safety gear (I also have extras of most of these things, so if you can’t bring them, it isn’t the end of the world).
+If possible, please bring them, especially the safety gear.
+We do have extras of most of these things, so if you can’t bring them, it isn’t the end of the world.
 Please label your tools, as many participants will have identical items.

 If you want to find these things at a local hardware store or flea market, more power to you!
 If you want to buy them online, we participate in an associate program with Amazon.com, and when you click on the links below, we benefit.
 The money that we make from this program goes into a fund to help us continue to offer free information to everyone.